anthonyec/canvas-sketch/README.md

-⚠️ Fork for creating the London Creative Coding background asset
+### ⚠️ Fork for creating the London Creative Coding background asset

+The background animation is generated from the file `./examples/animated-grid-for-lcc.js`.

+This projects requires Node 8.
+Use `nvm` to switch node versions and ensure Python 2.7 is installed using `pyenv`.

+The old version of Node will fail to install on M1 Macs, to get around this run your terminal under Rosetta 2.
+Do this by right clicking the terminal app > Get Info > Tick "Open using Rosetta".

+After enabling Rosetta, run `nvm install 8`.

+---

 ### canvas-sketch